 A myelomeningocele is a bulge or sac of the fluid that surround the spinal cord.

 A neural tube defect is a birth defect that occurs very early in the development of a fetus, often during the first month of pregnancy, where the brain, spinal cord and spinal column do not develop normally.
+In some children there is an open defect at birth which needs to be repaired within 24 hours while others may have a skin covered swelling which can be repaired more electively.

 Neurofibromatosis is a medical term that refers to a group of three unique but related disorders of the nervous system.